io-kats/software-renderer/README.md

 ## Setup
-For Windows you are going to need CMake (3.20.0-rc2 on my system) and: use Visual Studio Code with the [CMake Tools extention](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools&ssr=false#overview "cmake_tools") for desktop to build the project.
+- For Windows you are going to need CMake (3.20.0-rc2 on my system) and: use Visual Studio Code with the [CMake Tools extention](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools&ssr=false#overview "cmake_tools") for desktop to build the project.
 Tested with the Microsoft Visual Studio Community 2019 - Version 16.7.5 compiler.
-- if you'd like a a web version, install the Emscripten compiler toolchain, go to wherever you cloned the repo and run in the Emscripten command prompt:
+- If you'd like a a web version, install the Emscripten compiler toolchain, go to wherever you cloned the repo and run in the Emscripten command prompt:

 ```